romzorus/karnaboo/README.md

 - server can create a database and the required collections from scratch
 - direct interaction with the database : on karnaboo server, you can directly enter AQL queries and see the database response, giving you control over the data (AQL can't let you create or manage database and collections but only their content)
-- agent can send a request with its real informations through the network
+- agent can register with the server, receive a script from it, execute and send the return back to the server
-- server can receive and buffer multiple requests and let the administrator (user) decide to agree or drop each one
+- server can receive and buffer multiple registration requests and let the administrator (user) decide to register or not each one
-- server can actually fill the database with real client's informations and create appropriate edges and nodes
+- server can fill the database with real client's informations and create appropriate edges and nodes
+- server is beginning to enforce the roles : it checks each host in the database and send it the appropriate script for execution

 ## TO-DO list